Neighbourhoods in Riga

-Since the first period of Latvian independence, Riga never had an official territorial division of the city that would be smaller than six administrative divisions, even though a division of Riga into 47 micro regions (mikrorajoni) was initiated.
+Since the first period of Latvian independence, Riga has never had an official territorial division of the city that would be smaller than six administrative divisions, even though a division of Riga into 47 micro regions (mikrorajoni) was initiated during the Soviet occupation.
 The borders of the micro regions only partly coincide with the borders of the districts and suburbs, and common borders were only at an initial stage.

 Historically, even smaller micro region divisions were used.
-An example would be Spilve, that consisted of Beķermuiža, Krēmeri, Voleri, Rātsupe and Liela muiža.
+An example would be Spilve, that consisted of Beķermuiža, Krēmeri, Voleri, Rātsupe and Lielā muiža.
 The fact, that these smaller regions had no officially existing borders often created trouble as the interpretation of them among inhabitants and civil servants were quite different.